 Reductions in water consumption from centralised electricity generators could be based on a range of factors such as declining electricity consumption in Victoria and from efficiency improvements and innovation occurring from centralised generators to reduce water requirements.
-Given this uncertainty and that any potential benefit would be outside of Victoria, the Commission cannot quantify the benefits of reduced water consumption to a given output of distributed generateion electricity.
+Given this uncertainty, the Commission cannot quantify the benefits of reduced water consumption to a given output of distributed generation electricity.

-71 Northern Alliance for Greenhouse Action, Submission to the Essential Services Commission Inquiry into the true value of distributed generation - Proposed Approach Paper, February, p.13.
+77 Northern Alliance for Greenhouse Action, Submission to the Essential Services Commission Inquiry into the true value of distributed generation - Proposed Approach Paper, February, p.
+13.

-72 National Water Commission 2009, Water and the electricity generation industry: Implications of use, Australian Government Waterlines Report Series No. 18, August 2009, p.
+78 National Water Commission 2009, Water and the electricity generation industry: Implications of use, Australian Government Waterlines Report Series No. 18, August 2009, p.
 82.